ropensci/rgbif/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 11 reverse dependencies.
-Summary at <https://github.com/ropensci/rgbif/blob/master/revdep/README.md>.
+* I have run R CMD check on the 14 reverse dependencies.
+Reverse dependency checks at <https://github.com/ropensci/rgbif/actions?query=workflow%3Arevdep>.
 No problems were found related to this package.

 --------

-This version includes two bug fixes.
-This is a re-submission of the same version after fixing some URLs.
+This version includes improvements to documentation, and some minor code improvements.

 Thanks!
 Scott Chamberlain